rafaelfiume/Prosciutto-Mob/README.md

 * ~~Improve UI displaying a illustrative picture of the product in the Details View~~
 * ~~Show a picture and description of the product according to the product variety~~

+Todo: Consider to use fragments to compose the view and [Dagger](http://google.github.io/dagger/) for dependency injection.

 ## Running the App

 The following environment variable must be set: